pourmalek/Canada-Burden-of-Disease/README.md

 The outputs will be stored in your local machine in /Downloads/Canada-Burden-of-Disease-main/output/

-See "Table 1 Part 1.csv" in the /output/

 *

 Previously produced Excel (xlsx) copies of manuscript tables can be downloaded and seen from https://github.com/pourmalek/Canada-Burden-of-Disease/tree/main/output and below are direct links to them: